immsaurabh1/rule_editor/README.md

 2. Create Rule Module from which user can select provided set of filters:

 3. This application is using ReactJs, MaterialUI and Express for backend operation.
-Currently a json file is being maintained which is updated best on the user input.
+Currently a json file is being maintained which is updated based on the user input.

 ########################################################################################################
 Prerequisite: